Rational points on elliptic K3 surfaces of quadratic twist type: Introduction

 We thank Marc Hindry for drawing our attention to the Cassels-Schinzel surfaces as well as enlightening guidance.
 We are grateful to Mike Bennett, Julian Demeio, Julie Desjardins, Damián Gvirtz, Emmanuel Lecouturier, Marusia Rebolledo, Alexei Skorobogatov for fruitful discussions, and to Yang Cao for generous help.
 We gratefully thank the hospitality of Max-Planck-Institut für Mathematik in Bonn and the organizers of the CMO-BIRS conference 18w5012 in Oaxaca, where part of this work was done and reported.
+The numerous suggestions and corrections of anonymous referees have greatly improved the exposition.
 While working on this project the author was partially supported by the project ANR Gardio and a Riemann Fellowship.